PT-REFER (Physical Therapists Recommending EnhanceFitness to Expand Reach)

 Year 2 Findings

-We are now beginning the third year of this five-year project.
-In the past year, we have synthesized the formative research, developed the intervention, and launched the randomized controlled trial.
+In the second year of the project, we synthesized the formative research, developed the intervention, and launched the randomized controlled trial.

 Here are some of the highlights of the development process and start of the trial: